cloudfoundry-attic/hm9000/README.md

     hm9000 fetch_desired --config=./local_config.json

 will connect to CC, fetch the desired state, put it in the store under `/desired`, then exit.
+You can optionally pass `-poll` to fetch desired state periodically.

 ### Listening for actual/running state